-20 OVERVIEW OF CFS

-- 21 The National Centers for Environmental Prediction Climate Forecast System (CFSv2) - became operational in March 2011 (Saha et al. 2014).
-The CFSv2 is a global spectral - 23 model with coupled ocean-sea-ice-land and atmosphere processes.
-The Climate Data - 24 Assimilation System version 2 (CDASv2; a real-time continuation of the Climate

-- 1 Forecast System Reanalysis) is used to initialize operational CFSv2 runs (Saha et al. - 2 2014).
-The CFSv2 has 64 vertical sigma-pressure hybrid layers and an equivalent - 3 horizontal grid spacing of approximately 100 km (T126).
+OVERVIEW OF CFS.
+The National Centers for Environmental Prediction's CFSv2 became operational in March 2011 (Saha et al. 2014).
+The CFSv2 is a global spectral model with coupled ocean-sea ice-land and atmosphere processes.
+The Climate Data Assimilation System, version 2 (CDASv2; a real-time continuation of the Climate Forecast System Reanalysis), is used to initialize operational CFSv2 runs (Saha et al. 2014).
+The CFSv2 has 64 vertical sigma-pressure hybrid layers and an equivalent horizontal grid spacing of approximately 100 km (T126).

-- 5 CFSv2 output is available from 16 model runs per day.
-Four of those runs are forecasts - out to nine months, three runs are forecasts for one season, and nine runs are 45-day - 7 forecasts.
-The CFSv2 parameters used in this study are taken from the ensemble mean - 8 of the four 0000 UTC model runs available in 6-hr timesteps out to 45 days.
-The four - 9 0000 UTC model run ensemble membership consists of a control run and three - 10 perturbed members generated from differences between the current and previous initial - model states and multiplied control factors (personal communication; Wanqiu Wang, - 12 NOAA).
+CFSv2 output is available from 16 model runs per day.
+Four of those runs are forecasts out to 9 months, three runs are forecasts for one season, and nine runs are 45-day forecasts.
+The CFSv2 parameters used in this study are taken from the ensemble mean of the four 0000 UTC model runs available in 6-h time steps out to 45 days.
+The four 0000 UTC model run ensemble membership consists of a control run and three perturbed members generated from differences between the current and previous initial model states and multiplied control factors (W. Wang, NOAA, 2015, personal communication).

-- While the range (resolution) of the CFSv2 may seem too long (coarse) for use in predicting the mesoscale aspects of severe thunderstorm events, the CFSv2 is capable - of capturing climate signals (e.g. Kirtman 2009).
-Using time-lagged ensemble forecasts - 17 from this modeling system may allow the generation of potentially useful longer-range - predictions of environments conducive to severe thunderstorms and tornadoes.
-These - 19 environments are defined by high levels of convective available potential energy - 20 (CAPE), strong low-level storm-relative helicity (SRH), and strong deep-layer vertical - wind shear, or bulk wind difference (BWD; Doswell 1980; Brooks et al. 2003; Thompson - et al. 2003, 2007; Grams et al. 2012).
-To depict synoptic-scale regimes potentially - 23 supportive of severe thunderstorms, we analyze daily averages (1200 UTC to 1200 - 24 UTC from 6-hr intervals) of a derived parameter, the supercell composite parameter

-1 (SCP) that combines the fields of CAPE, SRH, and BWD from the CFSv2 over the

-2 contiguous United States (CONUS).
+While the range (resolution) of the CFSv2 may seem too long (coarse) for use in predicting the mesoscale aspects of severe thunderstorm events, the CFSv2 is capable of capturing climate signals (e.g., Kirtman et al. 2009).
+Using time-lagged ensemble forecasts from this modeling system may allow the generation of potentially useful longer-range predictions of environments conducive to severe thunderstorms and tornadoes.
+These environments are defined by high levels of convective available potential energy (CAPE), strong low-level stormrelative helicity (SRH), and strong deep-layer vertical wind shear, or bulk wind difference (BWD; Doswell 1980; Brooks et al. 2003; Thompson et al. 2003, 2007; Grams et al. 2012).
+To depict synoptic-scale regimes potentially supportive of severe thunderstorms, we analyze daily averages (from 1200 to 1200 UTC in 6-h intervals) of a derived parameter, the supercell composite parameter (SCP), that combines the fields of CAPE, SRH, and BWD from the CFSv2 over the contiguous United States (CONUS).